zutierrez/ecem202a_project/docs/proposal.md

 ### 9.b.
 Datasets

 List datasets that you have identified and plan to use.
 Provide references (with full citation in the References section below).
+- MPII Human Pose Dataset: This dataset includes thousands of frames of humans gathered from YouTube videos.
+- Open Images V6 (Google): This is another dataset we may use.
+It contains labeled images of various objects and subjects.

 ### 9.c.
 Software